 Signs your teen needs transition support

-- Avoidance - If your teen is avoiding taking care of their “back-to-school” to-do list, changing the subject when you try to make plans for the school year, or procrastinating their first assignments, chances are they need your support to get back in the rhythm of things.
+- Avoidance - If your teen is avoiding taking care of their “back-to-school” to-do list, changing the subject when you try to make plans for the school year or procrastinating their first assignments, chances are they need your support to get back in the rhythm of things.

-- Change in eating or sleep habits - This is a key sign something may be amiss with your teenager.
+- Change in eating or sleep habits - This is a crucial sign something may be amiss with your teenager.
 Helping them get back on track with good eating and sleep habits can help them cope with back to school anxiety.

 Empathy can reduce anxiety

 Talking with your teen to help them (and you) identify how they are feeling and why is the first step to helping them move forward.
-If your teen is acting out, it can be frustrating and difficult to remember that they might be struggling, but having a conversation in a quiet moment might reveal the reason for their behavior.
+If your teen is acting out, it can be frustrating and challenging to remember that they might be struggling, but having a conversation in a quiet moment might reveal the reason for their behavior.

-While you don’t want to amplify the anxiety, the message you want to send is “I know you’re worried, and that’s okay.
+While you don’t want to amplify the anxiety, the message you want to send is, “I know you’re worried, and that’s okay.
 I’m here to help you through this.”

 Create healthy habits to reduce anxiety